mesour/packager-server/docs/en/reactorMonitor.md

 Automatic program for display detailed info about nuclear reactor or fluid nuclear reactor.

 - Clickable button ON / OFF is included on monitor (use by right clicking)
-- Supports normal and fluid reactor are supported
+- Supports normal and fluid reactor

 ![Fluid reactor monitor](../img/reactorMonitor_monitor.png)